Mauricio Sotelo: Alterflamenco

 In Sotelo's hands, flamenco is no longer an exotic musical style linked to the conventional topics of the Spanish touristic image or a bourgeois approach of a strictly academic composer.
 Flamenco is today, with his work, an art that can be naturally integrated in the avant-garde expressions of contemporary art and music.

 Many other artists have felt the attractive power of flamenco sound or, by extension, of other music traditions rooted in the memory of a specific culture.
 From Manuel de Falla and Béla Bartók to Klaus Huber and Toshio Hosokawa, from the music Nationalism to the postmodernist artists, we could find many examples of stylized ways to insert oral traditional musics into academic catalogues.
 But, which of these composers would identify himself with a popular tradition with any nationalist aim?
 Sotelo asserts: "I am a composer, but above all, I am a Flamenco.
-Here we'll have a great sound architecture with its well sinked columns in the Flamenco roots".
+Here we'll have a great sound architecture with its well-sunk columns in the Flamenco roots".

 To arrive to this 'manifesto', Sotelo changed his own artistic identity.
 After the years in Wien and the academic studies, after the art and poetry influence and his recent spectrum researches, he acts, finally, like a 'cultural nomad', as Nicolas Bourriaud has defined the artist's role in the altermodernity of today.

 That's why we shall define Sotelo's music as a new form of tradition, a kind of 'alterflamenco', taking the prefix 'alter' as the sign of "an art-form exploring all dimensions of the present, tracing lines in all directions of time and space" –in Bourriaud's words–.

 Sotelo's work has been published by Universal Edition since 1991.